 CFR Education at SXSW EDU 2025

-March 3-March 6
+March 3-March 6, 2025

 Teaching the Headlines When World News Strikes

 From conflicts to climate change, world news can travel from across the globe to your classroom in a matter of seconds.
 At a time of growing mis- and disinformation, there is a need for educators to teach the headlines to help students navigate our interconnected world.
 So how do you teach the news in 2025 while managing controversy that might emerge in the classroom?
 Join a panel of education leaders and teachers to learn best practices for how educators can meaningfully integrate the headlines into their teaching to create engaging learning experiences for students.
-Explore the session.
+Listen to the recording.

 Speakers